Every Risk and Cost You Should Know Before Buying Life Insurance for Inmates

 • The severity of the crime.

-A crime like first degree murder will hold more weight then a traffic voilation, for example.
+A crime like first degree murder will hold more weight then a traffic violation, for example.
 Obviously we are not condoning illegal behavior but it is important to note that the insurance company will logically adjust your risk based on the severity of the crime, like a trial would with the time spent serving a sentence.

 • The number of crimes.